dart-archive/www.dartlang.org/src/site/tools/pub/transformers/index.markdown

 * For a package that only implements a transformer, you can put the code into `<package>.dart` in the `lib` directory.
+  This is what you want in most situations.

 * For a larger project where you want the transformer's code to be in a library under `lib/src`, you can put the transformer code into